libremfg/rhize-docs/content/how-to/tutorial-create-equipment-class-rule.md

 #### Link a data source

-1. From the **Data Sources** tab, link the equipment version to the data source you created at the beginning of Section 1.
+1. From the **Data Sources** tab, link the equipment version to the data source you created in the previous section.

 {{< bigFigure
 width="100%"